Technigo/project-happy-thoughts/README.md

 ## The problem

-I started off by building the two components and then added code to follow instructions and fulfill requirements, the app should:
+I started off by building the two components with API and then added code according to instructions and requirements:
-  * Have a form to post new thoughts
+  * Made a form to post new thoughts.
-  * Show all the written me and how many likes it has recieved.
-List the latest message on top, oldest in the bottom (sorted).
+  * Made the app show all the written messages and how many likes each has recieved.
+  * Listed the latest message on top, oldest in the bottom (sorted).
-  * Add a heart-button for users to send likes on each thought.
-The colour of the button should vary depending on if it has got any likes or not.
+  * Created a heart-button for users to send likes on each thought.
+  * Made the colour of the button vary depending on if it has got any likes or not.
-  * Should follow a given design.
+  * Followed a given design-guideline.

   * I also made a counter for letters written in the form.

  Next steps would be: